dmdcl/aws-inventory/README.md

 cd aws-inventory
 pip install -e.
 ```
-> This installs the package in editable mode, so any changes to the source code are imediatly available.
+> This installs the package in editable mode, so any changes to the source code are inmediatly available.
 #### Option B: Regular pip install
 ```bash
 git clone <repo-url>